 The Government of Moldova has requested support from GEF to prepare the medium-sized project "Mainstreaming Biodiversity Conservation into Moldova's Territorial Planning Policies and Land-Use Practices" intended to remove, in an incremental manner, the existing barriers for mainstreaming biodiversity priorities into district territorial planning policies and land use practices.
-More specifically, at the national level the project aims to establishing an enabling environment for mainstreaming biodiversity into land use planning, compliance monitoring and enforcement and test at the local level models of biodiversity compatible spatial planning and land-use.
-Capacity building for successful mainstreaming of biodiversity conservation envisaged by the project shall also ensure proper participatory spatial planning (including conflict resolution).
+More specifically, at the national level the project aims to establishing an enabling environment for mainstreaming biodiversity into land use planning, compliance monitoring and enforcement and test at the local level models of biodiversity conservation envisaged by the project shall also ensure proper participatory spatial planning (including conflict resolution).